 2020.
-Reclaimed dinner tablecloth assemblage sourced from family and friends, public donations, estates sales and thrifted are assembled together to formulate large art 'quilts'.
+Quilt montage reclaimed dinner tablecloths sourced from family and friends, public donations, estates sales and thrifted are assembled together to formulate large art 'quilts'.
 The quilt features in various public engagement contexts that preserve and promote all the humanistic values associated with these nostalgic objects, with particular reference to the power of a space to rest, feel safe, nurtured and celebrate 'Togetherness'.

 Recipe Storytelling at Lawndale Community Center, Chicago, IL

 2016.
 In this workshop featuring Black and LatinX Seniors at the Lawndale Christian Community Center located on the west side of Chicago, residents share colorful stories of the past, present and future through the lens of their personal recipe specialties.
 Their handwritten recipe texts were compiled into a recipe cookbooklet, with some of the recipes actually prepared and shared amongst participants.
 There was lots of laughter, tears, and surprising cultural revelations along the way.
 The recipes proved to be a map of rich cultural history.